 The Chorus club offers students varied opportunities in the study and performance of choral music of many styles.
 The choir is very active both in school and in competition.
 Members enjoy unique musical and social experiences that include two performances each year with the Jazz Band and Poetry Club as well as performing the National Anthem at school events.

 Civic Engagement Club, Advisor: Ms. Colleen Pascale

-The mission of Civic Engagement Club (CEC) is to educate the youth on the benefits of political knowledge and discussion, engage in learning activities that nurture growth through career pathways, and expose sutdents to current events that pertain to their utmost academic interests.
+The mission of Civic Engagement Club (CEC) is to educate the youth on the benefits of political knowledge and discussion, engage in learning activities that nurture growth through career pathways, and expose students to current events that pertain to their utmost academic interests.
 By joining CEC, students from all academies will gain valuable leadership, debating, and public speaking experience as well as resume-building opportunities.

 Class Officer/Student Government

 Student government is a group of student leaders who coordinate and organize class activities and fundraisers, work for school improvement, and are the student body’s voice in the school.
 Some of the activities sponsored by student government are spirit week, school dances, and various school community events.